Dear fellow teachers,

 If you require assistance in how to add a course or drop a course, please use the on-line tutorial available through the HELP menu option on the right side of the menu bar.
 For more assistance, please refer to the contact page.

 Frequently asked questions

 You may add, drop or change courses via the web only up to the registration close dates for each session.

-After the close dates, changes to registration must be done in writing or via a Course Add/Withdrawal Form to the Office of the Registrar.
-Students requesting registration after the close date must receive permission from the Director, Continuing Teacher Education and must submit all required documentation and full fee payment (including a $50 late registration fee).
+After the close dates, changes to registration must be done in writing or via a Course Add Form submitted to the Office of the Registrar.
+Students requesting registration after the close date must receive permission from the Director, Continuing Teacher Education and must submit all required documentation and full fee payment (including a $55 late registration fee).
 Please note, however, that candidates may not be eligible to register after two missed classes.

 You will be registered and confirmed in an In-Service (AQ) course(s), when you register via the Web.
 Your Student ID number and password will be used as your electronic signature to indicate confirmation in a course(s).
 Unless you formally withdraw by the specified deadline dates, you will remain registered and will be academically and financially responsible for the course(s) in which you have registered.

 Due to low enrolments, some courses may be cancelled.
 Decisions for course cancellations are made in early March for Spring session, beginning of June for Summer session, beginning of September for the Fall session and early December for the Winter session.
 Candidates are encouraged to register early in order to avoid cancellations.